fridaysystems/inventory-presser/readme.txt

 2. This is the edit screen that adds or edits a single vehicle.
 The post content box is demoted to handle only the sentence-form vehicle description, and the entire edit screen is enhanced to support vehicle attributes.
 This screen shot was taken on version 3.1.0.

 == Changelog ==

+= 3.6.0 =
+* [Changed] Do not show options and prices arrays in the list of default vehicle sort keys on the options page, these are structured data fields
+* [Removed] An option that belonged in the _dealer theme to affect the way users are redirected after submitting a Contact Form 7 form
+* [Removed] An option that belonged in the _dealer theme to customize a particular layout style

 = 3.5.0 =
 * [Added] Added "Wheelchair Access" to the list of default vehicle options